 Tuscany offers wine, food and culture in generous measure.
-In terms of both idyllic rural views (yes, those rolling olive groves you’re thinking of now) as well as beautiful towns with plenty to do, it’s a real crowd-pleaser.
+In terms of both idyllic rural views (yes, those rolling olive groves you’re thinking of now) as well as beautiful luxury villas not far from villages and towns where there is plenty to do, it’s a real crowd-pleaser.

 Visit the biggies, such as Florence, Pisa and Siena for a big dollop of culture.
-Whether you tick off lots of museums, churches and more, or just wander through medieval streets soaking up the atmosphere, you’ll come away mind spinning from it all.
+Whether you tick off lots of museums, churches and more, or just wander through medieval streets soaking up the atmosphere, you’ll come away mind spinning from it all when on a luxury villa holiday in Tuscany.
 Children are bound to enjoy the leaning tower of Pisa and you might even fool older kids into a dose of culture with a trip to Volterra, made famous by the Twilight series.
-Siena is also a wonderful day out, even if you do nothing but stand open-mouthed inside its famous duomo.
+Siena is also a wonderful day out away from your luxury villa, even if you do nothing but stand open-mouthed inside its famous duomo.
 For art-lovers you couldn’t mine a richer seam - from Roman and Etruscan pieces to works by Da Vinci and Michaelangelo, Tuscany has it all.

-For a slower pace of life, head out into the countryside to see the hills, vineyards and olive groves, all interspersed with rows of those impressive cypress trees, that have made Tuscany famous.
+For a slower pace of life, head out into the countryside where many of our beautiful luxury villas are located to see the hills, vineyards and olive groves, all interspersed with rows of those impressive cypress trees, that have made Tuscany famous.
 A car is a must but, once here, you can hire bikes to get up close and personal with more of that stunning scenery.

 Best places to eat and drink in Tuscany

-Let’s be honest, you don’t bother coming to Tuscany if you’re not big on fabulous food.
+Let’s be honest, you don’t bother coming on a luxury villa holiday to Tuscany if you’re not big on fabulous food.
 And probably fabulous wine, too.

 Best time to visit Tuscany

-There’s lots to enjoy in Tuscany at almost any time of year, however, spring and autumn are best - you’ll avoid the worst of the heat but still be able to make the most of alfresco dining.
+There’s lots to enjoy on a luxury villa holiday in Tuscany at almost any time of year, however, spring and autumn are best - you’ll avoid the worst of the heat but still be able to make the most of alfresco dining.
 June or September is ideal.

 August is the most popular time, but for that reason, it may be worth avoiding if you aren’t restricted to school summer holidays.
 It can get pretty warm in August and some restaurants and outlets close as the locals leave for their own holidays.